-Receiving a diagnosis of Multiple Sclerosis is scary, but it doesn’t mean your life is over.
+Receiving a diagnosis of multiple sclerosis is scary, but it doesn’t mean your life is over.
 Using a four-prong strategy of diet, exercise, mental health and medical treatment, your life can still be everything you want it to be.
 Here are some of the tactics we recommend.

-How to Eat with Multiple Sclerosis
+Best Foods to Eat for Multiple Sclerosis

 First things first, take steps to make your diet healthy.
 Drink your 8 cups of water (at least), get 30 grams of fiber daily, stick with lean proteins, and eat your fruits and veggies.